The Knights of Evesham

 The annotated list below comprises all the names I have so far been able to track down in records and literary sources, together with whatever biographical information I could find about each man.
 I’ve restricted the list solely to those specifically mentioned as having been at Evesham, rather than being rebels more generally.
 Some are listed as ‘unconfirmed’, largely because I’ve been unable as yet to verify evidence cited by others.

-Because of the nature of the sources, we have a far better idea of the knights who fought for de Montfort that day.
+Because of the nature of the sources, we have a far better idea of those who fought for de Montfort that day.
 Those on Edward’s side are harder to identify; I’ve included here only those specifically mentioned by name.
 There are a few more unconfirmed as well.

 If anyone knows of further evidence for men present at the battle, please do let me know using the link at the bottom of the page.
 This list is a work in progress!